libra/website/docs/welcome-to-libra.md

 The testnet is a live demonstration of an early prototype of the Libra Blockchain software.
 This prototype implementation is called Libra Core.
 The Libra testnet is comprised of test [validator nodes](reference/glossary.md#validator-node) running the [Libra Core](reference/glossary.md#libra-core) software.
 A validator node is an entity of the Libra ecosystem that validates the Libra Blockchain.
 A validator node maintains the history of all the transactions on the blockchain.
 Internally, a validator node needs to keep the current state to execute transactions and to calculate the next state.
 We will learn more about the components of a validator node in [Life of a Transaction](life-of-a-transaction).

 The testnet is built for experimenting with new ideas without disturbing or breaking the main cryptocurrency software.
 In contrast to the forthcoming Libra [mainnet](reference/glossary.md#mainnet), the testnet uses a digital currency _with no real world value_.

-This project is at an early prototype stage.
-The Libra protocol and Libra Core APIs are not final.
-One of the key tasks in evolving the prototype is formalizing the protocol and APIs.
-We welcome experimentation with the software on the testnet, but developers should expect that work may be required to publish applications using these APIs.
-As part of our regular communication, we will publish our progress towards stable APIs.

 ## Libra Ecosystem